MSc in Sport Management

 As prospective councillors or decision-makers, the students should be able to face complex situations in organisations in an analytic and reflective manner.
 The study programme enables students to find good solutions and to create cooperative environments.
 By equipping the students with diverse perspectives and knowledge through lectures, assignments, discussions, teamwork and internship, the students should develop an understanding of the complexity, heterogeneity and uncertainty in sport, and the need to listen and be responsive to others.
 This should enable them to constructively take part in change projects.
 By working in a sport context and completing their master’s thesis, students should develop their capacity as problem-solvers by defining problems and research questions, and by examining, analysing, concluding and defending their conclusions.

-An excursion to Germany is mandatory in the course IDR800 Event Organization.
-Students pay travel and housing expenses
+An excursion to Germany is recommended in the course IDR810 Event Organization.
+Students pay travel and housing expenses.

 After completing the program, the successful candidate is expected to:

 - have advanced knowledge in economical and organizational theories concerning sport management

 - have specialized knowledge about selected topics within the field of sport management

 - have extensive knowledge in scientific methods and philosophy of science relevant to the field

 - be able to contribute in finding solutions to organizational problems in sport organizations.

 - be able to do independent analytical work and to write scientific texts in an theoretically informed and methodologically sound manner